chipsalliance/tac/projects/sandbox/fpga-tool-perf.md

 * Link to issue tracker: https://github.com/SymbiFlow/fpga-tool-perf/issues, https://github.com/SymbiFlow/actions/issues
 * Link to website: N/A
 * Links to social media accounts: N/A
 * Who uses this project, and at what scale: The `fpga-tool-perf` repository is used to automatically benchmark performance of various FPGA toolchains and present the results in a human readable form.
 The `actions` repository provides a number of useful GitHub actions used for testing and publishing FPGA development tools.
+The project is used by Google, Antmicro, and the wider open source FPGA community like the VTR project.
 * Why does the project want to join CHIPS Alliance: The repositories are currently used within the SymbiFlow organization, but are not limited only to tools developed within SymbiFlow
 * Primary contact from the project during the Sandbox application process:
   * Name: Tomasz Gorochowik